SEI-ATL-3-8/install-fest/README.md

 After the installation process, run the command `brew doctor`.
 If any warnings or errors are displayed, we will need to resolve them before proceeding with the rest of the install fest.

+*FINISH LINE*: When you run the command `which brew`, you see a filepath with slashes, for example: `/usr/local/bin/brew`.
+If you see nothing, or a message like `brew not found`, you're not done!

 ### Xcode

 We do not use Xcode in class but some other applications that we do use require some Xcode libraries.
 Normally, all you need is the Xcode CLI which should have already been installed when you installed Homebrew.
 If it didn't get installed, you can use this command: